 Everywhere I look I see exhausted people.
 Christians are no exception.
-The frenetic pace of life can take the most devoted believers and sap them of energy, leaving them apathetic and ineffective.
+Our frenetic pace of life can sap even the most devoted believers of energy, leaving them apathetic and ineffective.

 Many of us have rededicated our lives to God in the past but found that our resolve didn’t last.
 Did we get so busy doing stuff for God that we forgot to rest in God?
-Have we made the work of the Lord more important than the Lord Himself?
+Did we make the work of the Lord more important than the Lord himself?

 Become more like a toddler.
 That’s right, be more like those hyper little creatures who destroy your living room in 10 minutes flat.
 Why?
 They’re busy bees but they’re also great at resting: cuddling on Mom’s lap, napping, sleeping 9-12 hours a night.
 King David wanted to rest in God like that:

 We need to be active for God, taking Spirit-led and strategic action.
-But let's also remember to rest intimately in God so our passion doesn't fade.
+But to be Spirit-led is also to rest intimately in God throughout the day.
 Then our devotion to God won’t burn out like a new year’s resolution.
-When resting in God becomes a lifestyle our intimacy with God will sustain our passion for sharing the Gospel.
+When resting in the presence of God becomes a lifestyle, our constant intimacy with God will sustain our passion for sharing the Gospel.